lerausenco/KBE-Prosjekt/A2 - Weldability Check.md

 ### NX_viz.py
 This is the NX-visualisation module.
 The model information is read from a text-file.
 This is to separate NXOpen from other Python modules to avoid errors.
 Each part of the wall is drawn as a block in the model.
 Thereafter, all the blocks are united using NXOpen code.
 The basic building blocks for the code that unites all the blocks was obtained by using the Record function in NX.

 :star: In this assignment, the POST request was also used, as opposed to just using the GET request.
 The POST request is the more correct approach for updating/inserting remote data.
 In addition, a threaded HTTP server is used, so that a new thread is made for each new request.
 That is to say that the server should be able to handle multiple requests simultaneously.
 Another improvement is that the web-page also manages to display pictures correctly, as opposed to the previous assignment, where the alternate text was displayed instead.
 To achieve this, the correct header must be chosen in the GET-request.
 This is done in the send_image() function in my_handler.py.
+A general improvement is that the code has been divided up into more and smaller modules.
+This makes the code easier to navigate.

 # Examples from run-through
 The example below shows the outputs that can be produced from an input image based on what welding gun diameter is submitted.
 In the first picture, the welding gun can fit everywhere, in the middle it cannot fit where the wall "turns" and in the last picture it cannot fit anywhere.
 The model generated with NXOpen is also shown.